Georgia Chapter 7 Income Limits: Do You Qualify for Bankruptcy Relief?

 Key Takeaways

-• Eligibility is determined by two tests: the median income test and the means test, which consider factors like family size and necessary expenses.
+• Eligibility is determined by the median income test and the means test.

-• Alternatives to Chapter 7 include Chapter 13 bankruptcy, debt consolidation, credit counseling, and direct negotiation with creditors.
+• Alternatives to Chapter 7 include Chapter 13, debt consolidation, and credit counseling.

 Understanding Chapter 7 Bankruptcy in Georgia